arucil/MyScheme/README.md

 # MyScheme

-A simple Scheme compiler &amp; virtual machine
+This is a Scheme interpreter written in Scheme, composed of a compiler and a virtual machine.

 # Features

+Most R5RS features are implemented.

 - [x] First-class procedure
 - [x] Proper tail call